Pri3st/ASDF-Hotel-Database/README.md

 1) Clone or download the repository.
 2) Start MySQL/MariaDB with the following command: service mysql start
 3) Start Apache2 with the following command: service apache2 start
+4) Credentials for connecting with the database can be found and changed as needed in the DBConnect.php (best practise is to create a new account in mysql/mariadb using the same credentials, and grant it all privileges for the Hotel Database).
-4) Import the Database (Hotel.sql) using the following commands:
+5) Import the Database (Hotel.sql) using the following commands:
      a) mysql -u username -p
      b) CREATE DATABASE Hotel;
      c) mysql -u username -p Hotel < Hotel.sql